Top 10 Welterweight Title Fights in MMA History

 St-Pierre refused to have a repeat of that.

-In the first round, the two tentatively struck until St-Pierre landed a big takedown, followed by some hands which would seal the round.
-By the second round, it became clear that St-Pierre had found his range, as he freely landed leg kicks and punches.
+In the first round, the two pawed at each other until St-Pierre landed a big takedown, followed by some hands which would seal the round.
+In the second round, it became clear that St-Pierre had found his range, as he freely landed leg kicks and punches.

 Then, St-Pierre landed a huge head kick that floored Hughes.
 He entered guard, and rained down punches and elbows, forcing the referee to wave things off.
 From this point on, St-Pierre would be the unquestioned greatest welterweight in MMA.